-In its base case, Ameren Illinois projects that approximately 59% of potentially-eligible retail customer load91 will have switched away from Ameren Illinois default fixed price tariff service by the end of the 2019-2020 Delivery Year.
-This level represents a flat trend in the switching statistics from the 59% assumed in the July 2017 forecasts.
+2018 forecasts.
 Ameren expects that the amount of load supplied by ARES will remain flat across the planning horizon.
-Ameren's forecast of flat ARES load is explained in its forecast methodology, which explains that "the vast majority of municipal aggregation contracts" up for renewal were, in fact, "renewed after their recent expiration."92 The load forecast uncertainty is affected by "...the aggressiveness of ARES marketing campaigns, the fate of municipal aggregation initiatives going forward, customer response and perhaps most importantly, the headroom between ARES contracts and AIC fixed price tariffs."
+Ameren's forecast of flat ARES load is explained in its forecast methodology, which explains that "the vast majority of municipal aggregation contracts" up for renewal were, in fact, "renewed after their recent expiration."
+The load forecast uncertainty is affected by "...the aggressiveness of ARES marketing campaigns, the fate of municipal aggregation initiatives going forward, customer response and perhaps most importantly, the headroom between ARES contracts and AIC fixed price tariffs."
 Ameren Illinois' current default service price is lower than comparable ARES prices for individual customers.
-ComEd projects that 44% of potentially-eligible retail load will have switching rate assumed in the July 2017 forecasts.
+ComEd projects that 43% of potentially-eligible retail load will have switched to ARES service by the end of the 2020-2021 Delivery Year, which represents a minor decline from the 44% switching rate assumed in the July 2018 forecasts.
 Both Ameren Illinois and ComEd have assumed a wide range of switching fractions in the low and high scenarios (return to utility service would be represented as a decrease in the switching fraction over time).

 In addition to offers to customers made through municipal aggregation programs, ARES offer a variety of products directly to customers - some of which have a similar structure to the utility bundled service, while others vary significantly in structure.
-These include offers with pass-through capacity prices, "green" energy above the mandated RPS level (typically at a premium price), month-to-month variable pricing (frequently with an initial rate lower than utility service, but no guarantee of that lower price being maintained after an initial period), longer-term fixed prices, options to match prices in the future, options to extended contract terms, and options to adjust prices retroactively.93 Individual customers who choose one of these other rate structures presumably have made an affirmative choice to take on those alternative services.
+These include offers with pass-through capacity prices, "green" energy above the mandated RPS level (typically at a premium price), month-to-month variable pricing (frequently with an initial rate lower than utility service, but no guarantee of that lower price being maintained after an initial period), longer-term fixed prices, options to match prices in the future, options to extended contract terms, and options to adjust prices retroactively.
+96 Individual customers who choose one of these other rate structures presumably have made an affirmative choice to take on those alternative services.

 Although switching from default service to an ARES by individual customers has some impact on overall customer switching trends, Ameren Illinois and ComEd switching forecasts have been dominated by municipal aggregation.
 While the IPA recognizes that many ARES focus on individual residential switching, the IPA is not aware of a significant number of residential customers leaving default service to take ARES service outside of a municipal aggregation program.
-As shown in Table 3-2, this is currently the case because of the appreciable difference between the utility price to compare and representative ARES prices available to eligible utility customers.94 It appears that, currently, ARES fixed price offers for a 12-month term are higher than the respective utility summer rates and do not appear to offer savings or benefits to individual residential customers.95 It is reasonable to assume that switching behavior by individual customers (other than those who chose an ARES rate that is not an "apples-to-apples" comparison to the utility rate, or one that offers additional perceived value) will not be a significant factor in the load forecast, except for transition to municipal aggregation, opt-out from municipal aggregation, and return from municipal aggregation.
+As shown in Table 3-2, this is currently the case because of the appreciable difference between the utility price to compare and representative ARES prices available to eligible utility customers.
+It appears that, currently, ARES fixed price offers for a 12-month term are higher than the respective utility summer rates and do not appear to offer savings or benefits to individual residential customers.
+It is reasonable to assume that switching behavior by individual customers (other than those who chose an ARES rate that is not an "apples-to-apples" comparison to the utility rate, or one that offers additional perceived value) will not be a significant factor in the load forecast, except for transition to municipal aggregation, opt-out from municipal aggregation, and return from municipal aggregation.
 The ARES offer currently applicable to MidAmerican's service territory is a variable rate which is not comparable to the utility's price.